Daniel-Ezekiel/chinook-music-store/README.md

 ![Insert Album form](img/doc-images/insert-album.png)

-From the image above, it is can be seen that the default state of the form only displays one (1) available Track field.
+From the image above, it is seen that the default state of the form only displays one (1) available Track field.
 The 'Add Track' button at the bottom section of the form allows the user to add an extra form field which can be used to add a new Track detail for the Album.
 If the user decides to remove any extra Track field, they can use the 'X' button next to the input field as seen below.
 The field for track 1 cannot be removed because an album must have at least one (1) track.

 ![Insert Album form](img/doc-images/insert-album2.png)